anandawln/SQL-Project-Collection/README.md

 Real-World Use Cases: Queries inspired by actual projects and scenarios, making them practical and applicable.
 Continuous Updates: Repository is regularly updated with new queries and techniques.

-## 📋 License
-Feel free to use or adapt the queries in this repository for personal or educational purposes.
-Attribution is always appreciated!

-## 🤝 Contributing
-Contributions are welcome!
-If you have interesting queries or optimizations, feel free to submit a pull request or open an issue for discussion.

-## 🧑‍💻 Contact
-If you have any questions or suggestions, feel free to reach out or create an issue in this repository.